 Megan Steinberg is an experimental composer and abstract turntablist based in London.
 She works with found sound, chance procedures, graphic scores, quietness and microtonality.

 As a free improv abstract turntablist, Megan is interested in furthering the repertoire and exploring performance techniques for the instrument.
-In 2018 she embarked on a Finnish tour with solo turntable material, and has performed with other musicians including Benedict Taylor, Jenn Kirby and Arcadio.
+In 2018 she embarked on a Finnish tour with solo turntable material, and has performed with other musicians including Elliot Galvin, Benedict Taylor and Jenn Kirby.

 She is a committed advocate for equality and diversity in new and Classical music, and accessibility of live music.